chicoferreira/cg-essay/main.typ

   caption: [Cubemap reflecting a window in Counter-Strike 2 @counterstrike2], )

 For water, environment maps are often used to reflect the sky and distant environment.
-Many engines include reflection probes that capture the scene from certain points; these can be used for water as well, although for large water surfaces a single static cubemap for the sky is common.
+Many engines include pre-calculated reflection probes that capture the scene from certain points; these can be used for water as well, although for large water surfaces a single static cubemap for the sky is common.
 The visual realism of environment maps is limited compared to SSR or planar methods as they only capture the world from one point (often not the player's exact position) and cannot reflect dynamic objects unless the cubemap is frequently updated (which would also impact performance).

 #figure(
   image("imgs/cs2awpcubemaps.JPG", width: 100%, height: 10%),